vuejs/core/.github/contributing.md

 ## Scripts

 **The examples below will be using the `nr` command from the [ni](https://github.com/antfu/ni) package.** You can also use plain `npm run`, but you will need to pass all additional arguments after the command after an extra `--`.
 For example, `nr build runtime --all` is equivalent to `npm run build -- runtime --all`.

+The `run-s` and `run-p` commands found in some scripts are from [npm-run-all](https://github.com/mysticatea/npm-run-all) for orchestrating multiple scripts. `run-s` means "run in sequence" while `run-p` means "run in parallel".

 ### `nr build`